Get that Linux feeling - on Windows

 Yes.
 There are several.
 They are listed below.

-Now that you searched the information sources and came up blank, let us say that there are a lot of friendly folk who will probably try to answer your questions.
-However, if you are going to ask a question, you should make sure that you ask in a way which allows the folks on the list to answer your question most easily.
-Vague, content-free, or repetitive queries or observations are not overly likely to get an answer.
+If you searched those information sources and came up blank, there are a lot of friendly folk who will probably try to answer your questions.
+Please consider our problem reporting guidelines, so that you ask in a way which allows the folks on the list to answer your question most easily.
+Vague, content-free, or repetitive queries or observations are not likely to get a useful answer.

 - Please do not feed the spammers by including raw email addresses in the body of your message.